What is Chuhou Joutai?

 - u: ooh (as in mood)

-What platforms will the game be available on?
+What platforms is the game be available on?

-The game will start on PC through the Windows Store and on Steam, and will also be available on Nintendo Switch.
+The game started on PC through Steam, and will try the best we can to get the game on Nintendo Switch.

 How long does one playthrough of Arcade Mode take?